JBemis54/Encryption_Game/README.md

 # Encryption Game

-Story drive game that introduces the idea of the encyption debate /n Jacob Bemis\n
+Story drive game that introduces the idea of the encyption debate<br>
+Created by: Jacob Bemis<br>
-CS 200 Ball State University\n
+CS 200 Ball State University<br>
-December 2024\n
+December 2024